 8.1 Writing at UTSC

-UTSC aims to assist its students to achieve proficiency in writing, irrespective of their program.
-Students will be expected to learn how to frame an argument and support it, to research, critique and integrate materials from a variety of sources, and to present written work that is both cogent and precise.
-Individual disciplines may encourage their students to hone skills that are particular to their specific areas of study, but all are expected to help their students generate ideas, analyse their sources, and synthesize and interpret information in coherent forms of written expression.
-Some disciplines have identified writing-intensive courses which aim expressly at enhancing a student's writing ability.
-Others have adopted their own innovative ways of assisting students to develop and improve their writing skills.
-The Centre for Teaching and Learning (CTL) offers courses in academic writing for English Language Learners.
+UTSC aims to assist its students to achieve proficiency in writing, regardless of their program.
+Students will be expected to learn how to frame an argument and support it; to research, critique and integrate materials from a variety of sources; and to present written work that is both cogent and precise.
+Individual disciplines may encourage their students to hone skills that are particular to their specific areas of study, but all are expected to help their students generate ideas, analyze their sources, and synthesize and interpret information.
+Some disciplines have identified writing-intensive courses with the goal of enhancing students’ writing ability.
+Others have integrated guidance in writing development into foundational and upper-year courses.
+The Centre for Teaching and Learning (CTL) offers courses in academic communication for English Language Learners.

 In addition to courses, UTSC offers extensive support for student writers.
-The UTSC Writing Centre offers individual feedback on writing in progress, as well as opportunities for students to discuss their work with peers in small and large groups.
-The English Language Development Centre offers specialized programs to non-native speakers of English, allowing them to assess their competence level and supporting them in building both oral and written communication skills.
-TA and Graduate Support offers group and individual support for UTSC graduate students.
+CTL Writing Support offers individual feedback on writing in progress, as well as opportunities for students to discuss their work with peers in small and large groups.
+English Language Development Support offers specialized programs to non-native speakers of English, allowing them to assess their competence level and supporting them in building both oral and written communication skills.
+TA and Graduate Support offer group and individual support for UTSC graduate students.